giorgostzamouranis/Artificial_Intelligence_Project1/README.md

    - Time taken to find the solution.
    - Optimality of the path found.
    - Complexity in terms of memory and execution.

+# 2) Movie Recommendation System using Prolog and Python

+## Project Overview

+The aim of this project is to create a **Movie Recommendation System** in Python that utilizes a **Prolog-based world** to process and query movie data.
+The system leverages data from the `movies_metadata.csv` file, which includes various features of movies, to categorize and recommend films.
+By using Prolog predicates, the system can provide movie recommendations based on similarity levels and user preferences.

+This system is capable of:

+- Querying movies based on common attributes.
+- Providing recommendations based on multiple levels of similarity.
+- Incorporating user ratings to improve personalized recommendations.

+## Data Processing

+### Movies Metadata
+The system processes the `movies_metadata.csv` file to extract key features such as:

+- **Genres**
+- **Actors**
+- **Directors**
+- **Keywords**

+These features are stored in **literals** (lists) that are used to categorize the films in the Prolog world.

+## Prolog World and Predicates

+Once the data is processed, a **Prolog world** is created that allows querying of the movie data using predefined predicates.
+The Prolog file containing the predicates is named `predicates`.
+Some key functionality includes:

+- **Categorical Queries**: You can query movies based on shared characteristics.
+For example:

+    ```prolog
+    give_movies_with_common_genres('Terminator', 3).
+    ```

+    This query returns all movies that share three genres with the movie *Terminator*.

+- **Recommendation System**: The system uses **five levels of similarity** to recommend movies:

+    - **Level 1**: Movies that share one common genre.
+    - **Level 2**: Movies that share one common genre and one common actor.
+    - **Level 3**: And so on, with additional shared features increasing the similarity level.

+More details about the predicates and query structure can be found in the `predicates` file.

+## User Preferences and Ratings

+The system also incorporates user preferences by allowing users to rate films on a scale of 1 to 5.
+These ratings are used to refine and personalize the recommendations further.
+As users provide more ratings, the system adjusts its recommendations to better match the user's tastes.

+## Evaluation

+The system's performance is evaluated using predefined metrics, including accuracy of the recommendations and effectiveness of the similarity levels.
+The evaluation code, provided in the project prompt, has been processed and extended with additional features to improve the recommendation system.